-Containers make it easier for developers to build and promote an application and its dependencies as a unit.
-Containers also make it easy to get the most use of your servers by allowing for multitenant application deployments on a shared host.
-You can easily deploy multiple applications on a single host, spinning up and shutting down individual containers as needed.
-Unlike traditional virtualization, you do not need a hypervisor to manage guest operating systems on each VM.
+Containers allow developers to build and promote an application and its dependencies as a unit.
+Containers also allow for multitenant application deployments on a shared host, making it simpler to maximize use of your servers.
+You can deploy multiple applications on a single host, spinning up and shutting down individual containers as needed.
+Unlike traditional virtualization, you do not need a hypervisor to manage guest operating systems (OS) on each VM.
 Containers virtualize your application processes, not your hardware.

 Of course, applications are rarely delivered in a single container.
-Even simple applications typically have a frontend, a backend, and a database.
-And deploying modern microservices-based applications in containers means deploying multiple containers-sometimes on the same host and sometimes distributed across multiple hosts or nodes as shown in Figure 2.
+Even simple applications typically have a front end, a back end, and a database.
+And developing modern microservices-based applications means deploying multiple containers-sometimes on the same host and sometimes distributed across multiple hosts or nodes as shown in Figure 1.

-ngure 2.
-Container environments can be complex and distributed across multiple nodes
+Figure 1.
+Container environments can be complex and distributed across multiple nodes.

-When managing container deployment at scale, you need to consider:
+When deploying containers at scale, you need to consider how you will manage operations, scalability, and security:

-- Which containers should be deployed to which hosts? - Which host has more capacity? - > Which containers need access to each other and how will they discover each other? - How do you control access to and management of shared resources such as network and storage? - How do you monitor container health? - How do you automatically scale application capacity to meet demand? - How do you enable developer self-service while also meeting security requirements?
+- Which containers should be deployed to which hosts? - Which host has more capacity? - ▶ Which containers need access to each other and how will they discover each other? - ▶ How do you control access to and management of shared resources such as network and storage? - ▶ How do you monitor container health? - ▶ How do you automatically scale application capacity to meet demand? - How do you support developer self-service and automate build and deployment processes while also meeting security requirements?